Huulamnguyen/100daysDevOps/README.md

 #### 2 - Database Types <a name="database-type"></a>
 **Database Types**
 - Key Value Database:
-    - unquie key, no joinn, in memory
+    - Unique key, no join, in memory
     - Very fast
     - Limited storage
     - No primary DB